Obituary of James B. Power, Jr.

 Jim was predeceased by his parents, his brother, Thomas J. Power and his sister, Mary Lucille Mercer-Hardy.
 He is survived by his wife, Pamela Colson Power of Veazie and his brother-in-law, Dr. Linwood L. Colson, III.
 Jim and Pam have been so grateful to special friends who have offered support, kindness and ongoing assistance, Meredith Allbright and Ann Benson of Bangor, Nicholas J. Wood of Bangor, Sandi Wilbur of Ellsworth, Barbara Sampson of Kenduskeag and Brigitte Ahola of Veazie.
 Jim has always referred to Brigitte as his “angel.”
 She is a great neighbor and special friend.
 Jim would say that Brigitte knew that we needed help before we did.
 Many thanks from Jim and Pam for the care provided by Cynthia Milles, FNP, PhD and by Dr. Surapaneni Ramanadha Rao, both of whom provided excellent medical care in an atmosphere of friendship and support over the years.
 Thank you for the excellent care, support and kindness provided by the Beacon Hospice staff over the last weeks.
 Jim looked forward to their visits, which enhanced and supported his enjoying being in his own home.

 In keeping with Jim’s wishes, there will be no formal services.
 For those who wish, memorial contributions can be made to the Bangor Public Library, 145 Harlow St., Bangor, ME 04401 or at bpl.lib.me.us.
 Jim often visited the library to research art and had a great appreciation for their professional services.
-Arrangements are trusted to Kiley & Foley Funeral Service and messages and memories may be shared with Jim’s family at kileandfoley.com.To send flowers to the family of James Power, Jr., please visit Tribute Store
+Arrangements are trusted to Kiley & Foley Funeral Service and messages and memories may be shared with Jim’s family at kileandfoley.com.To send flowers to the family or plant a tree in memory of James Power, Jr., please visit Tribute Store

 We affirm our "connectedness" to our community through civic involvement, religious faith, and support of children and family organizations and functions.
 We maintain a professional relationship with area funeral homes in order to maintain flexibility and to offer a higher level of service.